Kevin Faulconer: Personal life

 Faulconer met his future wife, Katherine Stuart, in 1997.
 They were married in 1999.
 Faulconer and Stuart have two children.
+She is the founder and president of Restaurant Events, a company that plans block parties and other events, and has been described as the primary breadwinner in the family.
 He is a member of Point Loma Community Presbyterian Church, a congregation of the Presbyterian Church, and has described his faith as important to his values.